elsampsa/valkka-streamer/README.md

 - ..while simultaneously using "light" analyzers for classical computer vision tasks

 Configuration (cameras, analyzer attachment to streams, logging verbosity, etc.) is done via a single [yaml file](valkka/streamer/data/example.yaml)
-(which also serves a documentation).
+(which also serves as documentation).

 Valkka Streamer is an example and a template for production projects.
-A typical use-case is a server doing 24/7 analysis in a server room connected to a large amount of IP cameras (and NVRs), while simultaneously writing results into a database and offering live streams and results via a web-interface.
+A typical use-case is a server doing 24/7 AI / machine vision analysis in a server room connected to a large amount of IP cameras (and NVRs), while simultaneously writing results into a database and offering live streams and results via a web-interface.

 Valkka Streamer's architecture is modular: implementing custom analyzers as plug-in modules into Valkka Streamer is easy and are placed in their respective subdirectories under [valkka/streamer/analyzers](valkka/streamer/analyzers)